 3 – Poogan’s Porch

-A Victorian home was converted into this restaurant in 1976, and it’s named after the dog that came with the house.
-Poogan died in 1979, and guests have reported seeing him walk the grounds and even feeling him brush past their legs as they eat.
+Seemingly hidden on Queen Street, Poogan’s Porch is a traditional southern cuisine restaurant that serves its meals in a Victorian townhouse.
+This restaurant is named after Poogan, the dog that lived and died there in 1979.
+Guests have often reported seeing him walk the grounds and even felt him brush past their legs as they eat.

-But there is another ghostly presence at Poogan’s Porch.
+However, there is another ghostly presence at Poogan’s Porch.
 The house was once the home of sisters Zoe and Elizabeth St. Amand.
 Elizabeth died in 1945, leaving Zoe alone and confused.
-She died in 1954, and ever since people have reported seeing a woman in black wandering the rooms of the building.
-More than a few guests have said that Zoe appeared behind them in the ladies’ bathroom, showing herself in the mirror.
+She later died in 1954, and ever since, people have reported seeing a woman dressed in black wandering the rooms of the building.
+More than a few patrons have said that Zoe appeared behind them in the ladies’ bathroom, showing herself in the mirror.

 4 – Old Exchange & Provost Dungeon